peterbe/video-to-screenshots/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Any other form of feedback
-about: Describe this issue template's purpose here.
+about: Constructive criticism is always welcome!
 title: ''
-labels: 'feedback'
+labels: feedback
 assignees: ''

 ---